floriank/blog/content/post/using-phoenix-with-docker-part-2-implementation.md

 ## Reading the documentation

 Turns out, the Phoenix people do provide something to do file uploads.
-They utilize a module called `Plug.Upload`, which is part of the underlying `Plug` module.

 That means we can actually use the form builders after all since we're going the changeset route.